cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Exceptional cases {#map-exceptions}

-Some encodings described in this section have exceptional cases, i.e., values u = hash2base(alpha) on which the encoding is undefined.
+Encodings may have have exceptional cases, i.e., values u = hash2base(alpha) on which the encoding is undefined.
 These cases must be handled carefully, especially for constant-time implementations.

-Most of the time, exceptional inputs result in attempting to compute the multiplicative inverse of 0 in F. Implementations SHOULD use inv0 ({{utility}}) to compute multiplicative inverses, but this may not be enough to ensure that a given encoding outputs a valid point on the target elliptic curve.

-For each encoding below, we discuss exceptional cases and show how to handle them in constant time.
+For each encoding in this section, we discuss the exceptional cases and show how to handle them in constant time.
+Note that all implementations SHOULD use inv0 ({{utility}}) to compute multiplicative inverses, to avoid exceptional cases that result from attempting to compute the inverse of 0.

 ## Encodings for Weierstrass curves